Munduk in Bali – 11 Incredible Things To Do (2025)

 - Accessing the waterfall?
 Fairly easy access from near the entrance of Munduk waterfall or you can start the hike there and follow the route around instead of ending it there.
 However, visiting the Eco Cafe at the end of the hike means most people opt to end the hike at the Golden Valley waterfall.

 - Cost?
-10000 IDR
+Donation Box

-TIP: There is a beautiful cafe right near the Golden Valley waterfall called Eco Cafe and they offer delicious vegetarian meals with a gorgeous view, the perfect way to end the hike!
+💡TIP: There is a beautiful cafe right near the Golden Valley waterfall called Eco Cafe and they offer delicious vegetarian meals with a gorgeous view, the perfect way to end the hike!

 2. Munduk Moding Coffee Plantation